Hope90/Implementez-un-modele-de-scoring/README.md

 ## Deployment
 - Code versioned with GitHub
-- Ready for cloud deployment (Azure / PythonAnywhere / Railway)
+- Ready for cloud deployment (Railway)

 ## Author
 Hope90 for OpenClassrooms – Projet 7